-LOVE game night.
+I LOVE game night.
 Not everyone does, but if you find that many customers in your target market do, it is something to consider.
 Figure out either which game they like to play or which game they most want to learn, and then host a game night.
-This does not have to be at your house – switch it up by having it at a restaurant, a host’s house or in a local bar.
+This does not have to be at your house — switch it up by having game night at a restaurant, a host’s house, or in a local bar.

-Games could include boards games (Trouble and Monopoly), card games (Bridge and Rummy), strategy games (Settlers of Catan and Pandemic) and action games (charades and heads-up).
+Games could include boards games (Trouble and Monopoly), card games (Bridge and Rummy), strategy games (Settlers of Catan and Pandemic), and action games (charades and heads-up).
 What do you like to play?
 Which game can accommodate the number of players you plan to have?
-Also, you can let your guests decide!
+You can also let your guests decide!

-Are you ultra competitive?
-Make it interesting by putting one of your products up as the prize to winning the game.
+Are you competitive?
+Make it interesting by putting one of your products up as the prize.

 Celebrate a National Day or Month